k2view-academy/K2View-Academy/articles/demo_project/09_DPM_Tutorial/01_DSAR/01_02_02_DSAR_Tasks_First_Stage.md

 ![image](../images/01_02_02_DSAR_Check_Case_Duplication.png)

-2. Populate the fields in the **Add a Task** dialog box in the same way shown in the image above.
+2. Populate the fields in the **New Task** configuration screen in the same way shown in the image above.
 Since this will be an automatic activity, we set the Role to be **Case_Owner**.
 If the automatic process fails, the Case Owner of this request will receive the failure notification.
 Note that the **Task Order** was set automatically to **1** because this is the first Task you created.
 The order can be changed later, if necessary.

 3. Click the **Operations** tab in the Task configuration screen, and select **caseCheckIfDuplicate** from the **Operation** drop-down list, as shown below.
 The caseCheckIfDuplicate operation is built-in and performs the Duplicate Case validation.
 The DPM System includes a long list of similar automatic operations, and any other operation that is specific to your project can be created to meet your needs.